OpenMS/pyopenms-docs/docs/source/first_steps.rst

     4.0
     2.0

-Total ion current calculation
+Total Ion Current Calculation
 *****************************

 Here, we will apply what we have learned to calculate the total ion current (TIC).
 The TIC represents the summed intensity across the entire range of masses being detected at every point in the analysis.
 Basically, we calculate the total ion current of the whole experiment.

-With this information, we can write a function that calculates the TIC for a given ms level:
+With this information, we can write a function that calculates the TIC for a given MS level:

 .. code-block:: python